 - Intake sessions for new clients will be done over telepractice or over the phone.

 - Booking over the phone or by email.

 Where can I park and how much does it cost?

-Perley Rideau has designated visitor parking areas in front of our main entrance.
+Perley Rideau has designated visitor parking areas in front of our main entrance (map).
 Please do not park in any area with a sign indicating “Resident Parking”.
 Parking is free under 30 minutes.
-There is a 10$ fee for parking longer than 30 minutes, however due to COVID-19 there is currently no fee for parking until July 1st.
+There is a 10$ fee for parking longer than 30 minutes.

 Is it safe to come to the clinic?